zuozhenggh/learning-library/solutions-library/ocvs/export-workload/export-workload.md

     ![](./images/200_9.png " ")

-6. Finally, set the OSCommerce online store settings info.
+6. Finally, set the oscommerce online store settings info.
 We recommend that you make a note of the administrator username and password for later reference.

     ![](./images/200_10.png " ")